Skip to content

 Protein: 23 g

 Eggs are a popular protein source at breakfast, and loading them into a whole wheat tortilla makes for a delicious meal.
 With 23 grams of protein, this option is both filling and relatively low in carbs.
 You can swap the flour tortilla for a corn one to lower the carb content without losing much protein.
-Add your favorite hot sauce or salsa for extra flavor, and consider using additional egg whites as a low-calorie way to boost protein.
+Add your favorite hot sauce or salsa for extra flavor, and consider using additional egg whites to boost protein while keeping the calorie count low.

 Ingredients